sadiela/midi_generation/scripts/README.md

 **Open Questions**:
 1. How can we make our algorithm differentiable?
 2. How can we make sure note position is prioritized over note length?
-4. How does this problem reduce to finding the highest-scoring path between the start and end node on a DAG?
+3. How does this problem reduce to finding the highest-scoring path between the start and end node on a DAG?
+4. How can we test our "loss function"?

 ### Entry 1/11/2022

+- Shift somewhat expensive, but cheaper than shifting individual notes or adding/subtracting
+- Work with synthetic MIDI tensors for testing
+- New evaluation function?
+Use DP loss as evaluation if confident
+- Code for simpler DP problem for understanding

+### Entry 1/14/2022